akrk1986/re-wx/docs/main-concepts.md

 Here we added our button to `render` and set its `on_click` handler to a method we defined on our component called `update_time`.
 Now, whenever we click the button, `update_time` will get invoked, which calls `set_state` with the new state we're defining. re-wx is listening for these state changes and kicks off a `render` in response, thus causing our time display to be updated.
 This pattern is the core of how you'll build applications in re-wx.
 You only have to deal with declaring how things fit together and how state changes in response to event, and re-wx handles all the rest.

 Now, let's finish making this clock a proper clock.
 We want to start the clock as soon as it's available in UI.
-To do that, we have to talk about Life Cycle Methods
+To do that, we have to talk about Life Cycle Methods.

 ## Component lifecycle methods

 Very often, you'll want to take some action when a component is added to the GUI.
 In re-wx, we call this event _mounting_, and Component has a special hook method for this event called `component_did_mount()`.
 You can override this method in your class to handle any one-time initialization actions that you want to take place in the UI.

 It's important to understand the difference between the Component's _initialization_ and when the wx.Object is actually _mounted_ onto a Window.
 Initialization is what happens when your `__init__` method is called by re-wx.
-It is where you setup your state and any instance variables you may want.
+It is where you set up your state and any instance variables you may want.
 The key thing here is that _no WX widgets have been created at the time of initialization_.
 So, for instance, if you tried to access any part of the wx.Window or call `set_state`, you'd get an Exception thrown due the UI not yet being available.
-Conversey, _mounting_ is when all of the wx.Objects you've defined at actually attached to the `wx.Window`.
+Conversely, _mounting_ is when all of the wx.Objects you've defined are actually attached to the `wx.Window`.
 This happens _after initialization_.
 It is at this point that the UI can be interacted with, [Ref](#Refs) are available, and everything is ready to rock.

 Sticking with our Clock example, we want to start a [`wx.Timer`](https://wxpython.org/Phoenix/docs/html/wx.Timer.html) and tie it to our update method so that the Clock actually keeps the current time automatically.
-Becuase we want these updates to be applied to the UI, we want to kick off this timer after _mounting_ not during _initialization_.
+Becuase we want these updates to be applied to the UI, we want to kick off this timer after _mounting_, not during _initialization_.
 As such, we'll define our timer inside of `component_did_mount`!

 ```python